andreashuber69/net-worth/README.md

 The source code and full change history is available at <https://github.com/andreashuber69/net-worth>.
 Map files are deployed with the production code, so you can also review the code with the browser developer tools while your browser is directed to <https://andreashuber69.github.io/net-worth>.

+## Rationale

+Net Worth was created because no other freely available site/tool seemed to support both precious metals and crypto currencies and I was fed up with maintaining an increasingly complex set of Excel sheets.

+Net Worth is a so-called Progressive Web Application (PWA).
+PWAs can be used exactly like conventional web applications but at the same time are automatically cached locally such that they still load in seconds if the network is slow or even down.
+On an increasing number of browsers, especially on mobile platforms, PWAs can now also be added to the home screen such that they look and feel much like a locally installed app.

+The PWA model was chosen due to the following advantages over conventional desktop applications:

+- PWAs work on most popular platforms/browsers.
+- No installation is required, just surf to <https://andreashuber69.github.io/net-worth> and let your browser handle the rest.
+- Distribution is straight-forward.

+Of course, there are also some (minor) disadvantages:

+- It is impossible to overwrite a local file from within a browser without user involvement.
+The **Save** menu item will therefore always create a new file rather than overwrite the originally loaded one.
+Since browsers typically store files in a special Download folder, the user usually needs to manually copy the newly saved file over the one she loaded.
+For an application like Net Worth this should not result in too much of an inconvenience, because files are typically changed rarely.
+- If a web site attempts to open a new browser window, pop-up blockers sometimes get in the way.
+Most browsers allow the user to authorize exceptions.